Gandhinagar Jaipur railway station

 Gandhi Nagar Jaipur railway station (station code – GADJ) is a railway station in Jaipur.
 It is located in Bajaj Nagar area of the city.
 It is close to Tonk Road and Jawahar Lal Nehru Marg (Jaipur) and mainly caters to the southern areas of the city.
 Many trains to and from Delhi have a stoppage at this station.

 This is the first all-woman operated railway station in India.
-This is a great step toward women's empowerment.
+A leap toward women's empowerment.

 Platform

 The station has two platforms and entry/exit on either side of the station.